sgerwk/earlygrub/README.md

 ---

-set the UUID of the EFI partition and the partition that contains the actual configuration file grub.cfg in the Makefile
+set the UUID of the EFI partition and the partition that contains the actual configuration file grub.cfg in Makefile.local

 find UUIDs from /dev/disk/by-uuid